HAZmathTeam/hazmath/README.md

 **Obtaining the Software:** A tarball with installation instructions and the source files needed to build the HAZmath library and the examples can be requested by emailing the developers at  _hazmath [at] googlegroups [dot] com_.

-**Licensing:** This software is a free software distributed under the GNU's Lesser General Public License or LGPL, Version 3 or any later versions.
-This software is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the [GNU's Lesser General Public License](https://www.gnu.org/licenses/#LGPL) for more details.
+**Licensing:** This software is a free software distributed under the MIT License.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+See further details about the [MIT License](https://opensource.org/licenses/MIT) at the [Open Source Initiative Licenses](https://opensource.org/licenses/) page.

 **System Requirements:** The library should build on any standard Linux OS or MAC OS X, using cmake (>=3.12).